 - Accumulate interest: Use the extra money you receive as dividends to add to the cash value of your policy.
 By doing this, you build higher cash values earlier on.
 This will allow you to make more money on interest in the long term.

-- Receive in cash: If you prefer to receive your share of dividends as cash instead of using it to add to your policy in any of the aforementioned methods, then you may request your dividend be paid directly to you to do whatever you would like with.
+- Receive in cash: If you prefer to receive your share of dividends as cash instead of using it to add to your policy in any of the aforementioned methods, then you may request your dividend be paid directly to you.

-In 2020, Northwestern Mutual estimates policy owners are expected to receive the largest dividend payout in company history totaling $6 billion.
+In 2020, Northwestern Mutual estimates policy owners received the largest dividend payout in company history totaling $6.2 billion.

 Customer Service: Award-Winning Rank